WCAG Standards Basics

 8T$ - annual purchasing power of persons with disabilities

-What are WCAG Standards and Why Should You Care?
+What Are WCAG Standards and Why Should You Care?

 WCAG (Web Content Accessibility Guidelines) are international standards developed by the W3C consortium.
-The currently relevant version is WCAG 2.2, and version 3.0 is in development.
+The currently active version is WCAG 2.2, and version 3.0 is in development.

-Level A - Minimum requirements - without this the site is unusable
+Level A - Minimum requirements - without this, the site is unusable

 O - Operable - Interface functional for all users